vcai01/to_buy_or_not_to_buy_classification/README.md

 - Conduct exploratory analysis;
 - Develop research questions about the data;
 - Complete data preprocessing for the modeling;
-- Apply learning algorithm to compare various models' performances and answer the questions.
+- Apply learning algorithms to compare various models' performances and answer the questions.

 ## Credits and Appreciation